Who We Serve/Office Mission

 - providing opportunities for students to serve as liaisons and leaders in representing our office

 - continuing education and conversation pertaining to diversity and inclusion

 - reviewing updates to the JHU Roadmap on Diversity and Inclusion.

 Who We Serve

-The Office of Pre-Professional Programs and Advising serves full-time undergraduates and alumni of the Krieger School of Arts & Sciences and the Whiting School of Engineering who are seeking careers in health care and law.
-Services include one-on-one advising in curricular and pre-professional planning, phone advising, workshops, programs and webinars, and application assistance.
-Pre-professional advisors serve as a resource throughout a student’s undergraduate career, providing information about course selection, volunteer involvement, law- and health-related internships and exploring gap year opportunities.
+The Office of Pre-Professional Programs and Advising serves full-time undergraduates and alumni from the Krieger School of Arts and Sciences and the Whiting School of Engineering who are seeking careers in health care and law.